Working with DBFields

 - From the value drop-down list, specify the value of how to build the condition.
 You can also type the value manually.

-When you are adding conditional format to a DBField in a crosstab, you can select and then select an object from the drop-down list to use its value in the condition.
+When you are adding conditional formatting to a DBField in a crosstab, you can select and then select an object from the drop-down list to use its value in the condition.
 Designer provides the following objects that are of the same data type as the field on which the condition is based in the drop-down list:

 - Crosstab formulas if the crosstab uses a query resource